juliema/aTRAM/README.md

 Install the latest development from source:
 ```
-$ python -m venv .venv
+$ python3 -m venv venv
-$ source .venv/bin/activate
+$ source venv/bin/activate
-(.venv) $ pip install git+https://github.com/juliema/aTRAM.git
+(venv) $ pip install git+https://github.com/juliema/aTRAM.git
 ```

 or to get a specific release (say `v2.0`):
 ```
-$ python -m venv .venv
+$ python3 -m venv venv
-$ source .venv/bin/activate
+$ source venv/bin/activate
-(.venv) $ git clone https://github.com/juliema/aTRAM.git -b v2.0
+(venv) $ git clone https://github.com/juliema/aTRAM.git -b v2.0
-(.venv) $ cd aTRAM
+(venv) $ cd aTRAM
-(.venv) $ pip install .
+(venv) $ pip install .
 ```

-You should see something like `(.venv)` at the beginning of your command prompt after running the second line, indicating the environment is active.
+You should see something like `(venv)` at the beginning of your command prompt after running the second line, indicating the environment is active.
 Once you have verified that the requirements installed with no errors, only the second line needs to be run before each aTRAM 2 session.

 If you choose not to use virtual environments, you will likely have to specify python3.